Monks in the procession at dawn in Luang Prabang, Laos

 Make no mistake, Luang Prabang is lovely, charming and probably fully deserving of its World Heritage Site status.
 But let’s not kid ourselves.
 This is not authentic Lao PDR.
 I would venture that most Laotians don’t live in lovingly restored French colonial estates with lots of teak wood for floorboards.
 And they sure don’t spend the majority of their time lounging in French cafés along Sakkhaline Street.
 The per capita GDP is just $2,768, according to the International Monetary Fund, sandwiching it between Pakistan and Sudan.
 The river villages with the children in the dirty clothes and bare feet is more indicative of the “real” Lao PDR than some cosseted touristic city.

-I’m just not sure what to make of it all, because here is a genuine cultural site that’s been made tourist-friendly and sanitized.
+I’m just not sure what to make of it all because here is a genuine cultural site that’s been made tourist-friendly and sanitized.
 For instance, there seems to be no real explanation at any of the historical sites as to what happened to the Lao royal family after the communists took over in 1975.
 Spoiler alert: While seizing power, the Pathet Lao, backed by the North Vietnamese Army, arrested the entire royal family and sent them to a “re-education” camp where they later died from malnutrition and lack of medical care.

 So, to sum up, Luang Prabang, the former royal capital, is being developed as a tourist destination by the very government that killed off the royal family.
 If this strikes you as a little cynical, well, welcome to the club.
 Along with government pressure on the monks and the role it had in killing off the very embodiment of the culture it’s now promoting, I can’t help but feel complicit in some kind of artificial reality.
 I’m not quite sure what the proper response to this bit of cognitive dissonance should be, other than possibly boycott visiting Luang Prabang.
 However, most of the merchants in Luang Prabang were like merchants everywhere: dependent on their customers, and it’s (probably) not their fault the government is cashing in on UNESCO’s imprimatur.
 So that seems like punishing the people who deserve it the least.